Kidoz-SDK/kidoz-mobile-sdk/Mediation/AppLovin Max Adapter/README.md

 # Prerequisites

+Before publishing your first app please finish the onboarding process for Kidoz's publishers HERE. <BR>
 Follow the instructions in the [AppLovin Custom SDK Network Integration Guide](https://dash.applovin.com/documentation/mediation/android/mediation-setup/custom-sdk)

 In the Manage Network form you should enter the following data: